 CCA is happy that Workday delivers the visual aesthetic and usability of popular consumer technology.
-“The design is a huge improvement on where we were before,” says Haar.
-“It's clean, it's simple, it's colorful, and it’s very intuitive.”
+“The design is a huge improvement on where we were before”, says Haar.
+“It's clean, it's simple, it's colourful and it’s very intuitive.”

-Moving to a new release of business software is no longer a daunting initiative involving downtime, high costs, and difficult customizations.
+Moving to a new release of business software is no longer a daunting initiative involving downtime, high costs and difficult customisations.

-Moving forward, CCA expects to realize even greater benefits as more users take advantage of Workday’s mobile capabilities.
+Moving forward, CCA expects to realise even greater benefits as more users take advantage of Workday’s mobile capabilities.

-Plans are also in place to optimize the college’s outdated talent-acquisition processes.
-“Once we roll out Workday Recruiting, it will be transformational in the way that we use staff resources,” explains Hancock.
+Plans are also in place to optimise the college’s outdated talent-acquisition processes.
+“Once we roll out Workday Recruiting, it will be transformational in the way that we use staff resources”, explains Hancock.
 “Our staff will be able to focus more on supporting benefits and employer relations in a way that we just couldn't do before.”

 "Moving to Workday was a significant decision for the college.
 I am pleased we had the support from our stakeholders to switch systems, and I am sure that Workday will serve us well", says Hazlett.